sergiocollado/potpourri/Notes_on_linux.md

 REFERENCES:
->> Of course the master reference will allways be our friend: https://linux.die.net/man/  </br>
+>> Of course the master reference will be: https://linux.die.net/man/  </br>
 >> And certanly our battle-horse the HOWTOs: https://linux.die.net/HOWTO/HOWTO-INDEX/ </br>
 >> at Linux Documentation Project: https://github.com/tLDP/LDP/tree/master/LDP </br>
 >> For the linux kernel: https://www.kernel.org/ </br>